 I was surprised by the number of separate parts for the body.
 If AMT released this as a non-GT model, I could understand why.
 I quickly discovered that the chassis will slip into the body with the bumpers attached.
 I glued the bumpers, side skirts, wing and mirrors prior to any body work.
 I also glued the headlight covers to the bumper rather than the hood.

 Once everything was in place, I started deepening the panel lines.
 The more I worked on panel lines, the more work I made for myself by slipping out of the panel lines.
-That’s how it works out sometimes!
+That’s how it goes sometimes!

 Interior and engine